miku/ubl-wd-2024-pe/README.md

 There are attempts to recreate that dataset (e.g. "OpenWebText"), other open datasets include, e.g. [The Pile](https://pile.eleuther.ai/).

+Also note: beside all human input in form of training data, current "AI" requires a lot of mostly global south based labor to function, cf. [The Glamorisation of Unpaid Labour: AI and its Influencers](https://arxiv.org/pdf/2308.02399.pdf).

 ## Classic language model

 In the June 1989 issue of Scientific American, on page 122-125, we find a